-- (a) A copy of his/her report card to receive an application - (b) A minimum weighted G.P.A. of 3.75 in his/her freshman, sophomore, junior, or senior year - (c) Involvement in a co-curricular activity at Clovis High School - (d) Appropriate citizenship.
+- (a) A copy of his/her report card to receive an application - (b) A minimum weighted G.P.A. of 3.75 in his/her freshman, sophomore, junior, or senior year - (c) Involvement in a co-curricular activity at Clovis High School during that semester. - (d) Appropriate citizenship.

-Students may apply for this award through Yale College Office in September and January of each school year for their respective semester honors.
+Students may apply for this award through the Yale College Office in September and January of each school year for their respective semester honors.